 - Identifier Changed/Recycled

 - Credential Compromise

 - Recovery Activated/Information Changed

-- Read the draft RISC Profile specification.
+- Read the Implementer’s draft of the RISC Profile specification.

 News, Events and Presentations

 What’s New in the Shared Signals Framework? blog explaining how the new Implementer’s Draft how is different from the previous version.
 (November 3, 2023)